Matthew Baillie Begbie: Career

 In 1860, Begbie found a white Californian man by the name of William Marshall guilty of assaulting a First Nations man based only on the testimony of First Nations people, the first time this had ever occurred.
 Begbie learned a number of Indigenous dialects and even conducted trials in those languages without the use of an interpreter.
-He had great friendships with a number of chiefs and he was clearly sympathetic when it came to trying to impose colonial law on Indigenous people.
+He had great friendships with a number of Chiefs and he was clearly sympathetic when it came to trying to impose colonial law on Indigenous people.
 He recognized the concept of Aboriginal marriage and allowed an oath for truth telling that recognized Aboriginal beliefs.
-Begbie, a 19th-century Scotsman (born in colonial Mauritius), truly believed in the Scottish Enlightenment values of egalitarianism when it came to understanding and interacting with Aboriginal peoples.
 He allowed people of other cultures to swear an oath of truth on an object sacred to them in place of the Bible.

 In 1864, Begbie presided over the murder trial of five Tsilhqot'in men who were part of the Chilcotin War.
 The five were found guilty by juries and sentenced to hang.
 Begbie did not pass judgment himself but he did pronounce the mandatory sentence as the law required him to do.
 In 2014, the British Columbia government exonerated the Chilcotin leaders.
 Premier Christy Clark stated, "We confirm without reservation that these six Tsilhqot'in chiefs are fully exonerated for any crime or wrongdoing."

 He was also an active naturalist.
 He was known to record observations during his travel, including drawing maps and bridge construction drawings.
 He sang opera.
 Begbie was implicated in land dealings at Cottonwood, between Quesnel and Barkerville, but denied any wrongdoing in what became known as the Cottonwood Scandal.